-No.14 Interrupts when an emulator is in use
+4.2.14 Interrupts while the emulator is in use

-Table 4-2 shows the states of the device when an emulator is in use and the operation in response to an interrupt.
-During single-stepped execution, the emulator masks interrupts so that it can continue to emulate the source code of the program line-by-line rather than in realtime.
-For stepped execution of interrupt processing, set a breakpoint at the start of the interrupt service routine, then generate an interrupt during the execution of a user program so that the break at the start of the interrupt service routine is applied.
-For C-source-level stepped execution, interrupts are masked in different ways depending on the debugger; single-stepped execution is used or the user program is executed by setting temporary breakpoints.
-Accordingly, this user's manual cannot define whether interrupts are masked by the emulator or not, so refer to the user's manual for the debugger you are using.
+Table 4-2 shows the states of a device while the emulator is in use and the operation of interrupts.
+During single stepping, the emulator masks interrupts so that it can continue to emulate each line of source code of the program in non-realtime.
+When interrupt processing is to be stepped through, set a breakpoint at the beginning of the interrupt processing and generate an interrupt during execution of the user program.
+A break will then be generated at the beginning of the interrupt processing.
+In C-source-level stepping, interrupts are masked in different ways depending on the debugger; one method is to use single stepping and another is to set a temporary breakpoint and execute the user program.
+Accordingly, this document cannot define whether interrupts are masked by the emulator or not; refer to the manual for the debugger you are using.

-Table 4-2 State of the Device and Masking of Interrupts by the Emulator
+Table 4-2 State of a Device and Masking of Interrupts by the Emulator

-State of the device During a Single stepping Executing the user program Stepping at C-source level break Interrupts mas sked Interrupts not masked (operation is Depends on the debugger according to the settings of the user system)
+State of a device In breaks In single stepping In user program execution In C-source-level stepping Interrupts masked Interrupts not masked (operation according to the specification of the user system) Depends on the debugger

-- Interrupts (EIINT, FEINT, and FPI) which have been generated in the state marked (\) in table 4-2 are held pending and interrupt processing is performed after the interrupt mask is removed.
+• Interrupts (EIINT, FEINT, and FPI) generated in the state marked () in Table 4-2 are held pending and interrupt processing proceeds after interrupt masking is canceled.

-No.15 HALT mode and stepped execution of the HALT instruction
+4.2.15 HALT mode and stepped execution of the HALT instruction